 SWG 4A3 continues to discuss with Table of Frequency Allocations and footnotes by merging each regional proposal (combining Methods D2 and D3) to a single footnote.

-The text in terms of sending an objective, measurable and enforceable commitment, is moving to Resolution (resolves 3) and SWG continues to discuss it
+The text in terms of sending an objective, measurable and enforceable commitment, is moving to Resolution (resolves 3), and now SWG is considering the following modified text:

-.
+“[The notifying administration of HIBS at the time of submission of the Appendix 4 information shall provide a commitment to the Radiocommunication Bureau to immediately eliminate harmful interference to existing co-primary services or reduce it to an acceptable level should such interference occur ].”

-HIBS operating the altitude between 18 – 20 km (resolves further) are still under discussion, and currently the text proposed by CITEL is being considered.
+HIBS operating the altitude between 18 – 20 km (resolves further) are still under discussion.

 Issues B and C (1 710 1 980 MHz, 2 010-2 025 MHz and 2 110-2 170 MHz)